mulesoft/osprey/README.md

 #### Invalid Headers and Query Parameters

-Invalid headers and query parameters will be removed from the request.
+Invalid headers and query parameters are removed from the request.
 To read them they need to be documented in the RAML definition.

 #### Request Bodies

-Request bodies are parsed and validated for you.
+Request bodies are parsed and validated for you, when you define the schema.

 For `application/json` and `application/x-www-form-urlencoded`, the data will be an object under `req.body`.
-For `text/xml`, the body is stored as a string under `req.body` while the parsed XML document is under `req.xml` (uses [LibXMLJS](https://github.com/polotek/libxmljs)).
+For `text/xml`, the body is stored as a string under `req.body` while the parsed XML document is under `req.xml` (uses [LibXMLJS](https://github.com/polotek/libxmljs), not included).
 For `multipart/form-data`, you will need to attach field and file listeners to the request form (uses [Busboy](https://github.com/mscdex/busboy)):

 ```js
 app.post('/users/{userId}', function (req, res, next) {